The complete guide to ISO 27001 Controls

 Annex A.14 – System acquisition, development and maintenance | 13 controls

-You development as a company.
+You do software development as a company.
 I feel for you.
 13 controls for your delight.
 From documenting requirements in the specifications, securing over networks, protecting service transactions, having and software development lifecycle written down that includes information security requirements.
 A policy, a system change control, technical reviews, secure engineering principles.
 Dev, test, live.
 Testing.
 Test data.
 Outsourced development.
 All to document.

 Annex A.15 – Supplier relationships | 5 controls

 I am a big fan of this section.
 Outsource what you can, where you can and make it someone else’s problem.
 When you do you need controls around supplier registers, selecting suppliers, vetting them, monitoring, measuring them and the associated legal documentation.
+Have a third party supplier policy and a third party supplier register.

 Annex A.16 – Information security incident management | 7 controls

 What happens and what do you do when things go wrong.
 Controls here on roles and responsibilities, reporting, assessing, responding, and learning from incidents.
+An incident and corrective action log is a must.

 Annex A.17 – Information security aspects of business continuity management | 4 controls

 Having a plan, testing it, proving you tested it and having it all written down is the order of the day here.
+Business Continuity will keep you going when things go wrong.

 Annex A.18 – Compliance | 8 controls